 Treatment for dyslipidemia

-Dyslipidemia, or lipid abnormalities, is a type of disorder that’s characterized by an imbalance in the metabolism of lipids in the bloodstream.
+Dyslipidemia refers to the condition of having abnormal amounts of lipids in your body.
+It’s a type of disorder that’s characterized by an imbalance in the metabolism of lipids in the bloodstream.

 High levels of cholesterol in the arteries and poor triglyceride control can cause this condition.

 Because they’re rich in polyunsaturated fatty acids like omega-3 and omega-6, watermelon seeds can control this problem and help cleanse your bloodstream.

 This lowers your risk of getting clogged or hardened arteries while helping you avoid serious circulatory problems or cardiovascular disease.